 If you feel a burning sensation while urinating, it could be a sign that you have a UTI.
 You should also look out for an unusual urine color or scent.
-If your urine appears more reddish than usual, if it smells strange, or if it appears cloudy, you should get yourself checked out.
+If your urine looks reddish, smells strange, or appears cloudy, you should get checked out.

 Aside from that, another symptom of UTIs includes a weaker than usual bladder.
 This means you find yourself going to the bathroom more often than usual.
 Sometimes, this is also accompanied by pain in your abdomen.